 While teaching, Joseph was known as a man who could be harsh and to the point- very matter-of-fact in telling his clients what to do and how to do an exercise.
 There is a well known photograph of Joe standing on top of the stomach and rib cage of opera singer, Roberta Peters, while she was in the middle of an exercise, to teach her how to use her abdominals to protect and support her back properly.
 He was a stickler for form, saying, “A few well-designed movements, properly performed in a balanced sequence, are worth hours of doing sloppy calisthenics or forced contortion.”
 Clara, on the other hand, was known as the kinder teacher, who would focus more on the flow of the movements.
 Today, the pilates method is truly a combination of both of their approaches to teaching.

-When a new client would knock on the downstairs door of the building to come in, Joe would have them come all the way up the stairs, where he would greet them with one of his inventions- a small device he called “The Breathesizer”.
+When a new client would knock on the downstairs door of the building to come in, Joe would have them come all the way up the stairs, where he would greet them with one of his inventions- a small device he called “The Breath-a-cizer”.
 He would have them blow into it and give them the assessment that they were obviously terribly out of shape and needed to come in a get fit with Contrology.

 The bulk of the Contrology workout was done on the Universal Reformer.
 This was a wooden bed frame (complete with claw feet) with a “mat” attached to weighted springs so it could slide back and forth within the frame.
 To see one of Joe’s original reformers now is not only a rare treat but would also raise some eyebrows.
 His original reformers are slightly different than what we use today, with the main difference being that the mat was actually a wooden board, with no mat on it at all.
 He was very serious about correcting poor posture and spinal health, which meant no comfortable, soft mats.

+Names of exercises on the reformer ranged from clear and to the point, “Biceps”, “Overhead”, and “Long stretch”, to intriguing and fun, “Corkscrew”, “Horseback”, and “Snake”.
 Once his clients were done on the reformer, they would move on to a few more pieces of equipment, one of them being the Trapeze Table.
-It was a raised bed with a metal framework on one end, with springs, straps, and bars attached to it.
+It was a raised bed with metal framework and springs, straps, and bars attached to it.
 The springs and bars aided the clients with resistance and assistance to all the exercises.
-Each of these springs and bars had a specific use and name, such as leg springs, arm springs, roll back bar, push through bar, and trapeze bar.
+Each of these springs and bars had a specific use and name, such as leg springs, arm springs, roll back bar, push through bar, and trapeze bar, and hanging loops.
 Students would do exercises that focused on spinal flexibility and full body alignment, as well as gymnastic-type moves.

 When clients were done working out, Joseph Pilates would say, “After an hour, get in the shower!”.
-He insisted that all clients take a shower after exercising and- like most other things in his life- he felt very passionate about how exactly it should be done.
+He insisted that all clients take a cold shower after exercising and- like most other things in his life- he felt very passionate about how exactly it should be done.
 He was even known to get into the shower with people to teach them proper washing and scrubbing techniques!
 Before a student walked out the door, they would take an apple with them.

 Other Inventions and Endeavors

 After his death, Clara continued to run the gym, although she was going blind.
 Eventually, she asked one of their best students, Romana Kryzanowska, to carry on his work as he taught it.
-Romana famously ran Joe’s “Pilates Studio” and certified hundreds of pilates teachers, until 2013 when she passed away at age 90.
+Romana famously carried on Joe’s original method closer than any other student did, and taught hundreds of her own students who became certified pilates teachers, until 2013 when she passed away at age 90.